How to Bind off and Cast off

-How to Bind your knitting
+How to Bind off your knitting

 Today we learn to fix the stitches of the final row using the main technique.
 This method is used the most frequently.
 It will suit for the most patterns.
 The main technique of binding off produces a smooth and rather elastic edge of cloth.

-Introduce the left needle, from the left to the right, into the first (right) stitch on the right needle, pull it towards you.
+Insert the left needle, from the left to the right, into the first (right) stitch on the right needle, pull it towards you.

 How to Cast off (fasten off) your knitting